 Merriam-Webster’s definition of “functional” is as follows: performing or able to perform a regular function.
 So what is regular?
 Well, we all have to get out of bed.
 Most of us walk places.
 Every so often, we actually move something – say on moving day or doing yard work.
 You get the idea.
 Regular varies depending on who you are.
 Hopefully we can agree that there are some things we all do or have to do in everyday life.
 Pick something up off the ground, or put it in an overhead compartment and I think most of us use a toilet.
 If not, you may squat in the bushes . . .
 Pop a squat anyone?
 The point is if you move you are performing a functional movement.

 I am a believer that we were built to run and play.
 Now, I know the first thing you thought of was a playground.
 That could be it, but I mean something a bit different.
-Playing can be running, rock climbing, going for a bike ride, playing with your dog or kids, tennis, softball, soccer, volleyball, badminton, ping pong, or whatever it is that floats your boat.
+Playing can be running, rock climbing, going for a bike ride through your neighbourhood trails, playing with your dog or kids, tennis, softball, soccer, volleyball, badminton, ping pong, or whatever it is that floats your boat.

 What do you like to do?
 Don’t you want enjoy it and not worry about your body breaking down while you do it?
 If you look at the way the body moves when we were children you can see that we have range of motion and muscle elasticity.
 This is coupled with great weight to strength ratios.
 What did we do as children?
 We played!
 We moved through range of motion.
 We ran, jumped and flat out moved in ways that made our body strong and nimble.
 Why should we stop?
-Functional fitness is just another way of playing that can and will prepare you to play in all of the other ways you that want to.
+Functional fitness is just another way of playing that can and will prepare you to play in all of the other ways you that want to f you are exceptionally enthusiastic in finding out more methods of improving the human health, then taking up a research study in this field would reveal a lot.
+If you are, you wouldn’t have to worry about outsourcing your inventions because the PFS Clinical website would do that for you.

 Let’s use your legs as an example.
 If I want to focus on each part, I have to do exercises for my calves, quads (front of the leg) and hamstrings (back of the legs), not to mention glutes (butt).
 Or I could simply do squats.
 A wonderful functional movement when done properly works all of those body parts as well as your core.
 If you don’t believe me that squatting does all of that and more watch the Olympic weightlifters.
 They do a lot of squatting and not only are they strong, but they’re RIPPED!